Society of Indiana Archivists

 The Society of Indiana Archivists, in partnership with Indiana University Archives, Bloomington, is hosting its Annual Meeting in Bloomington, Indiana, on Friday, April 17.
 The Annual Meeting will feature presentations that provide practical examples of how to balance workloads, prioritize wellbeing, and still achieve our core mission as heritage professionals.
 Topics include setting realistic goals, re-evaluating existing practices, creating a culture of support, and finding joy in our day-to-day work.

-Join SIA members on Thursday for the pre-annual meeting workshop on digital preservation, tour of the Indiana University Libraries Moving Image Archives, and an evening networking event.
+Join SIA members on Thursday for the pre-annual meeting workshop about film identification and preservation, tour of the Indiana University Libraries Moving Image Archives, and an evening networking event.

 top ↑